On volumes and the generic invariance of Fano type varieties: Proof of the main theorems

-If $P_s$ is nef, then $D_s=P_s+N_s$ represents the Zariski decomposition of $D_s$, proving the claim through the uniqueness of the Zariski decomposition (see \cite{Fuj79}*{(1.12) Theorem}).
-Now, suppose $P_s$ is not nef.
+If $P_s$ is nef, then $D_s=P_s+N_s$ is the Zariski decomposition of $D_s$, and thus the claim holds by the uniqueness of the Zariski decomposition (cf. \cite{Fuj79}*{(1.12) Theorem}).
+Let us assume that $P_s$ is not nef.

-Observe that $P_s$ is pseudo-effective (see \cite{Fuj79}*{(1.8) Lemma}), implying that it admits a Zariski decomposition given by $P_s = P' + N'$.
-Let us define $N'' := N_s + N'$, where $N'' = \sum a'_iC'_i$ represents the decomposition of $N'$ into its prime components.
-It suffices to show that $D_s=P'+N''$ is the Zariski decomposition of $D_s$.
+Note that $P_s$ is pseudo-effective (cf. \cite{Fuj79}*{(1.8) Lemma}), and therefore $P_s$ has the Zariski decomposition $P_s=P'+N'$.
+Let $N'':=N_s+N'$, and $N''=\sum a'_iC'_i$ be the decomposition of $N''$ into prime divisors.
+It is enough to show that $D_s=P'+N''$ is the Zariski decomposition of $D_s$.